 Political title: Manhattan Borough President (Democrat; in office since 2014)

 Hometown: Boston, Massachusetts

-Education and background: Bachelor’s degree from Bennington College; bachelor’s degree from Columbia University; M.P.A. from Harvard University, John F. Kennedy School of Government.
+Education and background: She holds a Bachelor’s degree from Bennington College; bachelor’s degree from Columbia University; M.P.A. from Harvard University, John F. Kennedy School of Government.

 What she enjoys outside of Borough Hall: Volunteers at at Holy Apostles Soup Kitchen in Chelsea.
 Tries to mentor younger generations; teaches public policy at Hunter College, and her office has dozens of interns at any one time.